Physical grounds for causal perspectivalism: Thermodynamic constraints on learning machines

+The change in the weights depends on both the training data and the corresponding true labels.
+Note that this goes to zero as $\bar{n}\rightarrow \pm 1$, corresponding to learning the required function.
+With this choice we find

+This is always negative, and has a maximum when $\bar{n}=0, (p_1=1/2)$.
+At the start of training this is typically the case and the change in the average error is large.
+As training proceeds it decreases.
+Using Eq. (\ref{change-av-energy}), we find

+We see that the average change in energy per trial will be a minimum when the average change in error per trail is a minimum.
+Thus the cost function is equivalent to minimising a thermodynamic cost.
+This relates an information theoretical quantity, average error in learning, to a physical thermodynamic quantity, heat dissipation.
+This is similar to Landauer's principle~\cite{landauer} that relates the energy cost to an information theoretical quantity, decrease in entropy by erasure of information.
+A different thermodynamic constraint on learning is given by Goldt and Seifert~\cite{Seifert2017}.
+They show that the mutual information between the true labels and the learned labels is constrained by heat dissipated and entropy production.

+The discrete dynamical process induced on the space of weights by feedback is stochastic because in each epoch the output probability distribution needs to be sampled (Eq.(\ref{delta-weight})).
+However this is a highly non-linear stochastic process.
+When learning is complete the weights reach a new stationary distribution on weight space that has much less entropy than the distribution used at the start of learning.

+If we initialise the weights by a random vector, then the average output over an epoch, $\bar{n}(\vec{w})$ is close to zero and the average error is large.
+The steady state distribution of the preceptron is uniform and its entropy is a maximum.
+The learning proceeds by feeding back onto the $\vec{w}$ until $\bar{n}(\vec{w})^2\approx 1$.
+We can also relate the change in average entropy of the perceptron per epoch to the change in average error per epoch~\cite{CP-LM}.
+The result is that the decrease in average entropy per step is also proportional to the change in average error per step.

-Stepping back it is clear that a learning machine is a driven non equilibrium system with a highly non linear dynamics and many variables.
-Like all such systems it has non equilibrium steady states and corresponding basins of attraction\cite{Seifert2012}.
-Once the machine has been trained, new data sets fall into one or the other basin of attraction that encode features.
-In any case like any non equilibrium steady state, such machines require a continual source of free energy that lowers the entropy of the system.
-Betti and Gori\cite{BettiGori} have made a good case for the interpretation of learning as a physical dissipative process.
-It might be the case that in an open far from equilibrium system of sufficient complexity the evolution of learning machines is a direct consequence of thermodynamics and evolution\cite{Rovelli2016,Rovelli2019, England} .
+Stepping back, it is clear that a learning machine is a dissipative driven non-equilibrium system with a highly non-linear dynamics and many variables.
+Betti and Gori~\cite{BettiGori} have made a similar claim.
+Like all such systems learning machines have non-equilibrium steady states and corresponding basins of attraction in weight space~\cite{Seifert2012}.
+Initial high entropy distributions over weight space are `cooled' into the basins of attraction that characterise the learned function.
+The learning is driven by an imperative to optimise the use of thermodynamic resources.
+Where does that imperative originate?
+It might be the case that in an open far-from-equilibrium system of sufficient complexity the evolution of learning machines is a direct consequence of thermodynamics and evolution~\cite{Rovelli2016,Rovelli2019,England}.

+The function that the machine learns is labelled by the weights that it converges to in training.
+These are not deterministic but, on the external description, the weights after training are sharply peaked around particular values that label the function learned, $f_{\vec{w}}$.
+These labels are physical variables that define the bias parameters of the learning machine.
+This is how learning machines come to represent functions in terms of physical variables.